Assessing an AC Application

 • If an AC would compromise the assessment objectives of the assessment in question; or

-• If the affected performance consideration will provide unfair advantage over other candidates.
+• If the AC will provide unfair advantage over other candidates.

 Authorised staff assessing applications will complete an AC Decision Register that will be supplied in an e-mail along with the notification of a pending AC application by Te Korowai Kahurangi (TKK).
 Once completed this is returned to TKK for actioning.